D4rkstalker/StellarisModpackUtility/README.md

 -Run extractor.py

+  >This will extract all whitelisted mods into your local mod folder

+  >Depending on the mods, this may use up several GB's worth of space

 -Run installer.py

--Output is in mod/!
+  >The merged pack is in mod/!
 Modpack/

--Conflicts are in mod/!conflicts!/
+  >Conflicts are in mod/!conflicts!/

 -Merge the conflicting files

   >Notepad++ w/ the compare plugin is probably the quickest and simplest, although it does occasionaly get confused with the more complex files

 # Other scripts